 Better Support and Easy Access to Electronics

-You’ll appreciate additional support and structural enhancements in this unit, as Bradley Smoker has added extra large feet to this electric smoker.
-Additionally, the smoke generator has removable side panel for ease of cleaning and preventative maintenance.
+You’ll appreciate additional support and structural enhancements in this unit, as Bradley Smoker has added extra-large feet to this electric smoker.
+Additionally, the smoke generator has a removable side panel for ease of cleaning and preventative maintenance.

 The Bradley Smoker digital electric smoker models like this one carrying the Jim Beam offers all the convenience and durability of the original model, but provides additional control of heat and smoke levels via the Bradley Smoker digital management interface.

 I noticed that more than a few users moved to the Bradley Smoker digital electric smoker model after owning one of the previously mentioned Masterbuilt electric smokers.
 The consensus seems to be that they sometimes found the Masterbuilt models challenging as far as keeping consistent smoke levels going.